-The beautiful thing about the frame is, is that it’s always there for reference.
-So when something is just not looking right, and you can figure out why, and you’re about to redraw it for the 11th %&$#@ time, check the proportions against the frame.
+The beautiful thing about the frame is that it’s always there for reference.
+So when something is just not looking right, and you can’t figure out why, and when you’re about to redraw it for the 11th %&$#@ time, check the proportions against the frame.
 That’ll fix the problem, 99% of the time.

 See now?
 Frames are your friend.